acblackford/wedgj/README.txt

 - cartopy
 - Numpy
 - Matplotlib
-- metpy (future updates will not require metpy, as it is only used for a county shapefile at this time)

 Valid domain inputs for mapping that are supported at this time for wedgj are:
 - CONUS